-When looking for a golf shoe that can be used to walk an entire course from the first tee, through the fairways, and still feel comfortable walking as your ball hits hole 18, you are going to want something that is strong, lightweight, and ultra comfortable.
+When looking for a golf shoe that can be used to walk an entire course from the first tee, through the fairways, and still feel comfortable walking as your ball hits hole 18, you are going to want something that is strong, lightweight, and ultra-comfortable.
 You want to be sure you have the best golf shoes for walking while maintaining stability and performance.

-These features are one of the many reasons today that our pick for most comfortable golf shoes for walking is the Adidas Tech Response.
+These features are one of the many reasons today that our pick for the most comfortable golf shoes for walking is the Adidas Tech Response.